python/cpython/Doc/library/tkinter.rst

    an interface to the Tk toolkit.
 The Tcl engine library has a C interface to create and operate interpreter instances, run Tcl commands and scripts with them and add custom commands that can be implemented in either Tcl or C.
    It also implements a per-interpreter event queue.
-An interpreter instance has a single stream of execution.
 Each :class:`Tk` object embeds its own interpreter instance.
-Though :mod:`_tkinter` allows to execute entire Tcl scripts, the Python bindings typically only invoke single commands.
+Though :mod:`_tkinter` allows to execute entire Tcl scripts, the Python bindings typically only run single commands.

 Tk